Financing Your Education

 • Conditions: Students who receive the award should be registered as full-time Vienna campus students but will attend classes at the St. Louis campus.

-Currently, enrolled students can obtain additional information about the Leif J. Sverdrup International Scholarship from Shannon Frank, Coordinator for University Scholarships in St. Louis.
+Currently, enrolled students can obtain additional information about the Leif J. Sverdrup International Scholarship from Ryan Elliott in Advancement Services in St. Louis.

 Learn More